 Equipment Needed:

-- Cut of meat – if needed swap the brisket for beef round.
+- Cut of meat – if needed swap, the brisket for beef round, but it needs to have been brined or you will need to spend several days brining it to make your own corned beef flavor.
 When sliced, it will be more uniform than the brisket and not fall apart.
 It’s also a leaner cut of meat with less marbling.

-- Beer – Dark beer adds a ton of flavor, but if you would like to substitute, you can with beef broth or chicken broth, or your favorite light beer.
+- Beer – Dark beer adds a ton of flavor, but if you would like to substitute, you can use beef broth or chicken broth, or your favorite light beer.

 - Low carb – omit the beer and go with broth or water.